aimundo/COVID-19_vaccination/README.md

 ## Code

-The directory `code` contains the following scripts:
+The directory `code` contains scripts used to create the manuscript.
+All these files need the libraries that appear in the first chunk in `main.qmd` in the `manuscript` directory.
+Therefore if individual scripts need to be run, the required libraries need to be loaded first.

 - `data_reparation.R`: script to clean the data and prepare for analysis.
 - `raking.R`: script to correct the data using Census estimates.